TIMELINE-Milestones in legal fight over 2013 Texas abortion law

-March 1 (Reuters) - The U.S. Supreme Court on Wednesday is set to hear a legal challenge by abortion providers to a Texas law requiring physicians performing the procedure to have “admitting privileges” at local hospitals and clinics to meet a series of hospital-grade standards.
+Nov 13 (Reuters) - The U.S. Supreme Court on Friday agreed to hear a challenge by abortion providers to a Texas law requiring physicians performing the procedure to have admitting privileges at local hospitals and clinics to meet certain hospital-grade standards.

 Following is a timeline of that challenge.